 Permian extinction, the great dying.
+251 mya.
 77-96% species went extinct world wide

 "K-T extinction": Date; likely cause; significance for modern biota

 death from meteor.
-65 mya. dinosaurs gone mammals in
+65 mya. dinosaurs gone and rise of the mammals begins

 What is the "Pleistocene Overkill Hypothesis"?
 What kinds of species did it apply to?
 What continent's pattern suggests the role of humans?